EdeMeijer/datavue/README.md

 This is a very early stage project.

-Currently, there is support for bar charts and stacked bar charts.
+Currently, there is support for bar charts, stacked bar charts and pie charts.
-Multiple series can be used in a single chart.
+Multiple series can be used in a single chart (stacked) bar chart.
 More types of charts will be added later.

 Refer to Demo.vue for an example of how to use the different charts.